atifaziz/Dsv/README.md

 - Line and column information on error
 - Uneven rows
 - Lazy (in consuming a source and producing rows)
-- Parse a DSV format to good old friends like `DataTable`, including header-less support
 - Pull (enumerables) & push (observables) parsing

 See the [parser test cases](tests/Tests.md) for how DSV data is handled.